Option A: npm (works everywhere with Node.js)

 This module gets you from zero to a working Claude Code installation.
-If you already have Claude Code running, skip to the next module.
+If you're new to terminals and Node.js, check out the non-developer setup guide for a more detailed walkthrough.

 # Option A: npm (works everywhere with Node.js)